Zhuge Jing: Life after the fall of Wu

-After Wu capitulated in 280, Sun Hao and some former Wu officials, including Zhuge Jing, were relocated to Luoyang.
+After Wu capitulated in May 280, Sun Hao and some former Wu officials, including Zhuge Jing, were relocated to Luoyang.
 Emperor Wu was a childhood friend of Zhuge Jing and wanted to get in touch with him.
-However, Zhuge Jing still bore a grudge against the Sima for the death of his family members and refused to meet him.
+However, Zhuge Jing still bore a grudge against the Sima clan for the death of his family members and refused to meet him.

-According to a story from the Shishuo Xinyu, the emperor, knowing that his uncle Sima Zhou was married to Jing's elder sister, decided to visit their home to find Jing.
+According to a story from A New Account of the Tales of the World, the emperor, knowing that his uncle Sima Zhou was married to Jing's elder sister, decided to visit their home to find Jing.
 When Jing heard of the emperor's arrival, he attempted to hide in the lavatory but was eventually discovered by Emperor Wu.
 The emperor spoke to him, "Today, we finally meet each other again," to which Jing replied tearfully, "I regret not being able to cover my body in paint and remove the skin from my face before I meet Your Majesty again!", alluding to the stories of Yu Rang and Nie Zheng.
 Emperor Wu then left the home in shame.

-Emperor Wu offered Zhuge Jing the appointment of Grand Marshal and later Palace Attendant (侍中), but on both occasions, Jing refused.
+Emperor Wu offered Zhuge Jing the appointment of Grand Marshal and later Palace Attendant but, on both occasions, Jing refused.
 He returned to his hometown to live the rest of his life as a commoner.
 Until his death, it is said that he never sat facing the direction of Luoyang due to his grudge.
-He had at least two sons, Zhuge Hui (诸葛恢) and Zhuge Yi (諸葛頤), who both served in the Jin government.
+He had at least two sons who both served in the Jin government.